-Minimum Alternate Tax.
+Minimum Alternate Tax

 The Indian Government had introduced Section 115JA to the Income Tax Act which came into effect in April 1, 1997, to bring certain zero tax companies under the ambit of a Minimum Alternative Tax, or MAT.
-If the tax on taxable income of a Company computed under this Act, in respect of a previous year is less than 18.5% of its book profits, the tax on total income of such Company for the relevant previous year shall be deemed to be an amount equal to 18.5% of such book profits.
-The Income tax Act provides that the MAT paid by the companies can be adjusted against its tax liability under the normal provisions of the Indian Income tax laws but limited to the extent that is over and above the tax computed under MAT provisions The Finance Act, 2015 has increased the surcharge to 12% from 10% which has resulted in the increase in the effective rate of MAT to 21.3416% from 20.9605% at present.
+Finance Act, 2000 introduced Section 115JB to the Income Tax Act modifying the MAT provisions.
+Accordingly, if the tax on taxable income of a Company computed under this Act, in respect of a financial year is less than 7.5% of its book profits, the tax on total income of such Company for the relevant financial year shall be deemed to be an amount equal to 7.5% (plus applicable surcharge & cess) of such book profits.
+Further, the Income tax Act provides that the MAT paid by the companies can be adjusted against its tax liability under the normal provisions of the Indian Income tax laws but limited to the extent that is over and above the tax computed under MAT provisions.
+The taxable rate under MAT provisions was revised over the years.
+The Finance Act, 2015 increased the surcharge to 12% from 10% and Finance Act, 2019 replaced 3 percent Education Cess with a 4 percent 'Health and Education Cess'.
+Consequent to the aforesaid amendments, the effective rate of MAT was 21.5488%.
+During FY 2019-20, Tax Laws Amendment Ordinance, 2019 was passed and MAT rate was reduced to 15% from the earlier 18.5%.
+Consequently, effective rate of MAT reduced to 17.47%.
+Further, a new corporate tax regime was introduced in which MAT was fully abolished if such regime is opted by the corporates.
+The new tax regime is discussed in detail under the head "Additional information".

-The Income Tax Act provides that the MAT paid by companies can be adjusted against its tax liability over the next fifteen years
+The Income Tax Act provides that the MAT paid by companies can be adjusted against its tax liability over the next fifteen years.
+However, if corporates opt for the new tax regime, existing MAT Credit cannot be carried forward & adjusted in subsequent years.